-In determining the financial reporting entity, Municipal Review Committee, Inc. (MRC) complies with the provisions of GASB Statement No. 14, The Financial Reporting Entity, and includes all separate legal entities whose governing body is the same or substantially the same as the primary government's.
-However, as the relationship between MRC and its component unit is fiduciary in nature, the component unit's activities are reported only in fiduciary funds and are not blended with the activities of MRC.
+These financial statements present the activities of MRC (the primary government) and its component unit.
+As defined by GASBS No. 14, component units are legally separate entities that are included in the primary government's reporting entity because of the significance of their operating or financial relationships with the primary government.
+However, as the relationship between MRC and its component unit is fiduciary in nature, the component unit's activities are reported in a fiduciary fund and are not blended with the activities of MRC.